Year 5 2021 - 2022

 |Rowan class||Larch class|

 Welcome back!
-We hope you have all had a brilliant summer break and that you are feeling refreshed and ready to learn.
+We hope you have all had a fantastic Spring break, and that you had plenty of rest.

 We are very excited about starting the new term and we have lots of fun, exciting activities ahead.

 Don't forget to keep an eye on our School Twitter page where we upload photos of some the things we get up to in Year Five.